KeeperAI

 Automated Session Analysis: Analyze session metadata, keystroke logs, and command execution logs to detect unusual behavior

-Search: Provides searching across the sessions to locate specific keywords or activity
+Session Search: Search across privileged sessions to locate specific keywords or activity

 Threat Classification: Automatically categorize detected threats and assign risk levels

-Flexible Deployment: Support for both cloud-based and on-premises LLM inference
+Flexible Deployment: Support for both third-party, cloud-based, and on-premises LLM inference

 Customizable Configuration: Adjust risk parameters and detection rules to your environment